 Open a Patio Section

 One of the biggest reasons that people skip the bar during the summer is that they want to sit outside and enjoy the weather.
-That’s really hard to do when sitting inside a stuffy bar where the smell of beer and patrons hangs in the air, so you need to offer them an area outside to sit and enjoy their beverages.
-If you don’t have a patio yet, you need to figure out a way to setup part of your bar outside.
-You don’t necessarily need an actual bar and bartender outside, just a place where people can sit and enjoy the weather while buying items from your establishment.
+That’s really hard to do when sitting inside a stuffy bar where the smell of beer and patrons hangs in the air.
+So, you need to offer them an area outside to sit and enjoy their beverages.
+If you don’t have a patio, you need to figure out how to setup part of your bar outside.
+You don’t necessarily need an actual bar and bartender outside!
+You just need a place where people can sit and enjoy the weather while buying items from your establishment.

 If you already have a patio, you should consider having a large banner printed up to hang out in front of your bar.
 That way, everyone walking and driving by knows that you have outdoor seating available for customers.
 Best of all, you don’t need to worry about having smokeless sparklers for your bottle service because of all the fresh air!

 Whether you live in Florida or in Minnesota, summers get hot and humid.
 When the weather feels tropical outside, people like to transport themselves to a tropical destination; if only in their minds.
 By creating a selection of tropical drinks for your customers to enjoy and advertising them properly, you will draw in a crowd of people looking to take a “vacation” for a few hours.
 Ice cold tropical drinks are irresistible in the hot summer months.
 When you couple that with their difficulty to make at home, you have a recipe for success.